 Applications will close on 31 March each year and the research grant will be awarded in April.
 See the attached guidelines for more information.

-The winner of the 2018 Eric Fry Research grant is Jack Crawford, from the University of Adelaide, who is researching the 1894 Shearers Strike in New South Wales.
+The winner of the 2019 Eric Fry research grant is Rhys Williams from the Australian National University who is researching British socialism in Australia 1880 to 1914.

 Previous research grant holders